 “REGALITY“ is currently the holder of the “Highest Ranking album on Oricon by a seiyuu/2.5D unit” title.
 This feat was all over the news in Japan (Oricon, Billboard, Animate Times and more) as well as overseas, celebrating the rare feat that had never been achieved in the seiyuu business, a #1 on Oricon Weekly.
 TRIGGER‘s “DAYBREAK INTERLUDE” was the chosen track to promote this album, with a music video being released at the same time as the album.

 The album has an impressive record on Oricon, staying on the Weekly Charts for 23 weeks straight without leaving the top 100 ranks.

-The trio was on the cover of Cool Voice in 2018, issue in which they shared their thoughts on the series, the success of “REGALITY”, expectations for the first live event (to take place at Met Life Dome in July) as well as their thoughts on the on-going anime series.
+The trio was on the cover of Cool Voice in 2018, issue in which they shared their thoughts on the series, the success of “REGALITY“, expectations for the first live event (that took place at Met Life Dome in July, 2018) as well as their thoughts on the on-going anime series.
 This was the first time the trio promoted (physically) as TRIGGER, officially transforming this unit from a 2D idol to a 2.5D idol group.

 Still in the same year, TRIGGER released their second single “Heavenly Visitor / DIAMOND FUSION“, another single that entered top 10 on Oricon Weekly.

 TRIGGER are one of the few 2.5D units to have all their singles/albums rank within top 10 on Oricon Weekly.